bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 **When a enter a function -**

-1. save current value of VE and LE as oldVE and oldLE
+1. save `current execution context` as
 2. create a new execution context and set that as the `current execution context`
 3. point both LE and VE to `current execution context`
 4. Evaluate the function code